rizqimtiaz/Aegis-Protocol/README.md

 The core smart contract logic is provided in `contracts/AegisRegistry.sol`.
 It ensures that you can take the generated `imageHash`, the `trustScore`, and store it persistently on the blockchain to verify that an image was fact-checked at a specific point in time.

+*(Note: You will need to deploy this contract via Hardhat, Foundry, or Remix to connect it fully to a live network, and update the `CONTRACT_ADDRESS` constant in `app/page.tsx`)*

+---

 ## 📝 License